keenanromain/AWS-CLF-C02-Study-Guide/README.md

 For hybrid cloud architectures (where part of your infrastructure is in AWS and other parts remain on-premise) that require S3 storage, you need to use **Storage Gateway** as a means to access S3.

+Many database technologies can be run on EC2, but you must handle setting up database resiliency, backups, patching, high availability, fault tolerance, scaling, etc. yourself.

 **Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
 It can do facial analysis and facial search to do user verification and people counting.

 **Transcribe** automatically converts speech into text.
 While using it, you can automatically remove Personally Identifiable Information (PII) using Redaction.